 The vast majority of patients with Type 2 diabetes have a redundant stage called prediabetes.
 Their blood glucose levels shoot up to much higher than normal, but not high enough to merit a diabetes diagnosis.
 The cells in the body become resistant to insulin.
 Studies have indicated that even at the prediabetes stage, some damage to the circulatory system and the heart may already have occurred.

 Prevention and treatment of diabetes mellitus involve a healthy diet, physical exercise, avoiding intake of tobacco and maintaining normal body weight.
 Blood pressure control and proper foot care are also important for people with the disease.
+Indian recipes for diabetes are a good alternative for diabetes control as the peparetions ahve a lot of herbs and spices which help with high blood sugar.

 Gestational diabetes takes place after the birth of a baby.
 The majority of gestational diabetes patients can control their diabetes with exercise and diet.
 The patients with gestational diabetes should take some kind of blood-glucose-controlling medications.

 Type 1 diabetes can be managed with insulin injections while Type 2 diabetes can be treated with medications of insulin.
 Weight loss surgery, for those with obesity, is an effective measure in those with type 2 Diabetes Mellitus.
+Be wary about diabetes myths and misconceptions and consult a licensed physician before you start any treatment.

 While there’s no cure for diabetes, the attacks can be treated with medication and ayurvedic mixes.
 More importantly, family and caregivers can ensure that patients are able to live active, healthy lifestyles with the proper care and nurturing.
 From sticking to diets and regular physical activity (not too rigorous) patients can lead full productive lives.